250 Water Street: Opposition to development

-Designs commissioned by Milstein Properties faced opposition from locals, including by Paul Goldstein, then chairman of Manhattan Community Board 1.
+Designs commissioned by Milstein Properties faced opposition from locals, including by Paul Goldstein, then chairman of Manhattan Community Board 1's Waterfront, Parks & Cultural Committee, who proposed that the site might be used as a tow pound instead of a building.
 The various Skidmore, Owings & Merrill designs have also faced opposition outside the LPC.
 Opponents of the development criticize it for its scale compared to the local historic district and for its introduction of housing units into a flood zone.

 A lawsuit filed during mid-2021 in an effort to prevent the development was dismissed in October of the same year, but opponents continued to pursue legal action.
 In a final attempt to prevent 250 Water Street from being built, the Seaport Coalition filed a lawsuit in July 2022 to prevent Howard Hughes's development from proceeding.
 In October 2022, New York Supreme Court judge Arthur Engoron placed an injunction on the development.
 According to Engoron, the LPC had rejected four proposals to develop that lot since the 1980s, but, in approving the Howard Hughes proposal, "the LPC failed adequately to acknowledge, much less explain, its departure from previous rulings."
 Engoron ruled against Howard Hughes in January 2023, saying that the developer and the LPC had agreed to an "impermissible quid pro quo".
-Howard Hughes plans to appeal Engoron's decision.
+Howard Hughes planned to appeal Engoron's decision.
+In June 2023 Engoron's ruling was overturned; the state's highest court, the New York Court of Appeals, endorsed the decision to overturn Engoron's ruling in May 2024, allowing construction to proceed.

+Construction and ownership changes

+By early August 2023, the surface-level parking lot on the site was removed, and excavation was underway.
+During construction, in 2024, ownership of the project was transferred to the newly-formed Seaport Entertainment Group as part of its spin-off from Howard Hughes.
+That August, Howard Hughes also obtained the air rights above the Tin Building and Pier 17, as per its 2021 agreement with the city government.
+The 250 Water Street site was valued at $143 million by 2025, and in March, Seaport Entertainment indicated that it wanted to either sell the site or find a development partner.
+By May, Seaport had received over 130 bids for the site; the winning bidder would be able to take over Seaport Entertainment's plans.
+Development firm Tavros bought the site in August 2025 for $150.5 million.

 Usage

-Current plans call for a 550,000 square foot building, with 270 residential units.
-Of these, 70 will be affordable.
+Current plans call for a 26-story building with 550000 ft2, including 399 residential units.
+Of these units, 100 will be affordable.
+The building will also include office space and a retail component.